cloudmesh-community/fa18-523-60/paper/paper.md

     } ])
 ```

-*$bucket* categorizes incoming documents based on a specified expression into
+The *$bucket*  stage is used to categorize incoming documents based on a
-groups.
-The groups called as buckets [@www.docs.mongodb].
+specified expression into groups.
+We call those groups *buckets* [@www.docs.mongodb].
+The following example shows the *$bucket* stage in action.
 ```
 db.user.aggregate([
   { "$group": {